How to Make Beef Burger

 Slice each bun in half.
 Place, cut-side down, on the barbecue rack and toast for 1 min until they are lightly charred.

 Spread some ketchup if you like.
 Place the patties then the onions, lettuce add tomatoes, add sauce and place the other slice of bun.
-Beef burger is ready.
+The beef burger is ready.

 Best served immediately.
 Keeps good for 2 Hours if no Mayo is used.

-- It is better if you serve them with french fries, onion rings, chips, or other sides, along with a soft drink, juices or beverages.
+- Please serve them with french fries, onion rings, chips, or other sides, along with a soft drink, juices or beverages.

-- You can make some kind of art or design burger in the theme to serve people using
+- You can make some art or design burger in the theme to serve people using

 - In case that your burger buns are getting soggy, try toasting them ahead of time.